Gawssin/kCliqueListing/README.md

   * finance and many others.

 ## 7 **k-cliques** algorithms
-- **Arboricity** ：Arboricity algorithm；
+- **Arboricity** : Arboricity algorithm；
-- **Degree** ：Degree-order algorithm；
+- **Degree**     : Degree-order algorithm；
-- **Degen** ：Degeneracy-order algorithm；
+- **Degen**      : Degeneracy-order algorithm；
-- **DegCol** ：First descending according to degree, then greedy color order algorithm；
+- **DegCol**     : First descending according to degree, then greedy color order algorithm；
-- **DegenCol** ：First according to the degeneracy reverse order, then the greedy color order algorithm；
+- **DegenCol**   : First according to the degeneracy reverse order, then the greedy color order algorithm；
-- **DDegCol** ：First calculate out-neighbors according to degeneracy, then perform the order algorithm of greedy color according to degree descending in out-neighbor of each node；
+- **DDegCol**    : First calculate out-neighbors according to degeneracy, then perform the order algorithm of greedy color according to degree descending in out-neighbor of each node；
-- **DDegree** ：First calculate out-neighbors according to degeneracy, then follow the degree-order algorithm in out-neighbor of each node.；
+- **DDegree**    : First calculate out-neighbors according to degeneracy, then follow the degree-order algorithm in out-neighbor of each node.